You may have heard.

 What should you do now?

-First of all, if you use any type of software, cloud service, or cookie setting service on your website which shares data with its US based provider, the CJEU decision applies to you.
+If you use any type of software, cloud service, or cookie setting service on your website that shares data with its US-based provider, the CJEU decision applies to you.

 How can you monitor which cookies send data to the US?

-Cookie Information has developed a tool to monitor where your website cookies send data to.
+Cookie Information has developed a tool that monitors where your website cookies send data.

-With our Compliance Dashboard, you can easily get an overview of all your cookies on all your websites.
+With our Compliance Dashboard, you can quickly get an overview of all your cookies on all your websites.
 You can get insights on illegal data transfers and act on them.

-If you are looking for a consent solution which is both GDPR compliant and gives you insights into data transfers which pose a compliance risk to your company, don’t hesitate to contact us.
+If you are looking for a consent solution that is both GDPR compliant and gives you insights into data transfers that pose a compliance risk to your company, don’t hesitate to contact us.

 Why can’t you transfer data to the US with Privacy Shield anymore?

-It all started with an Austrian lawyer who in 2013 complained to the Irish Data Protection Authority that Facebook Ireland transferred his personal data to the US for processing.
+It all started with an Austrian lawyer who, in 2013, complained to the Irish Data Protection Authority that Facebook Ireland transferred his data to the US for processing.